Board of Directors

 Andrew Jamieson has vast experience of the energy industry in general and LNG in particular.
 He held various positions with Shell Group in Europe, Australia and Africa before being appointed, in 2005, Executive Vice-President “Gas & Projects” and member of “Gaz & Power” Executive Committee of Shell, functions he retained until he retired in 2009.
 Andrew Jamieson serves as Director in different companies specialized in the energy sector and chairs Seven Energy International Limited.
 He is an Officer of the Order of the British Empire (OBE) and a Fellow of the Royal Academy of Engineering.
 He’s also a member of the Royal Institute of Chemical Engineers which he has been chairing since 2015.
 Andrew Jamieson is a Chartered Engineer and holds a Ph.D. degree from Glasgow University.

-Sandra Lagumina Since 2013, Sandra Lagumina has been chief executive officer of GrDF (Gaz Réseau Distribution France – French gas distribution grid).
+Sandra Lagumina has been the Executive Vice-President of ENGIE from January 2016 to January 2017.
 She is a graduate of the Paris Institute of Political Studies and the National School of Administration.
 She holds a DESS post-graduate degree in Common Market Law and a DESS post-graduate degree in Public Law.
 Sandra Lagumina started her career in 1995 within the Council of State as an Auditor and then Privy Counsellor.
 Technical and legal advisor to the President of the National Assembly from 1998 to 2000, she then joined the Ministry of Economy, Finance and Industry as Technical Advisor to the Minister’s Cabinet, in charge of legal matters, public procurement and competition law.
 In 2002, she was appointed Director in charge of Public and International Law at the Legal Affairs Department of the Ministry of Economy, Finance and Industry and Legal Associate to the Treasury.
 She joined Gaz de France in February 2005 as Deputy Vice President of the Strategy Division, in charge of Public Affairs.
-She was appointed General Counsel at Gaz de France in 2007, then Corporate General Counsel of Engie (formerly GDF SUEZ).
+She then served as legal officer of Gaz de France and GDF SUEZ.
+From 2013 to 2016, she was Chief Executive Officer of GRDF.

 Françoise Leroy holds a degree from the École Supérieure de Commerce et d’Administration des Entreprises de Reims.
 She began her career in 1975 as Secretary General of Union Industrielle d’Entreprise.
 She joined Elf Aquitaine Group in 1982 where she held various Financing and Capital Markets positions in the Financial Management Department.
 In 1998, she became Director of Financial Communications, then in 2001, Director of Chemical Subsidiaries Operations in Total’s Finance Department following its merger with Elf Aquitaine.
 She has been the Secretary General of Total’s Chemicals Division since 2004 and a member of Total’s Steering Committee since 2006.
 She was also Director of Mergers and Acquisitions-Disposals from January 2012 to July 2013.